-Like its predecessor Cerber, GandCrab operated on a ransomware-as-a-service (RaaS) model, in which cybercrime hopefuls could rent it out from its creators in exchange for a cut of their “earnings.”
+Like its predecessor Cerber, GandCrab operated on a ransomware-as-a-service (RaaS) model, in which cybercrime hopefuls could rent it out in exchange for a cut of their takings.
 With the decryptor now available online for free, GandCrab is fortunately no longer a serious threat.

-In 2017 two security firms uncovered ransomware and spyware programs that specifically targeted Apple users.
+In 2017, two security firms uncovered ransomware and spyware programs that specifically targeted Apple users.
 During their investigation, researchers determined that software engineers who specialize in macOS developed these programs and made them available for free on the dark web.

 Viruses, worms, and Trojans can all be delivery methods for ransomware.
 Though the ransomware might be spread by a virus, it’s not a virus itself.

-Depending on your device and the strain, you may be able to rid your computer, smartphone, or tablet of ransomware.
-The malware removal process is the relatively easy part, but recovering your encrypted files can be impossible, sometimes even after the ransom has been paid.
+Depending on your device and the strain, you may be able to get rid of ransomware.
+The ransomware removal process is the relatively easy part, but recovering your encrypted files can be impossible — sometimes even after the ransom has been paid.

-If you’re looking for a way to unlock files after a ransomware attack, you might find the solution you need in this complete list of Avast ransomware decryption tools.
+If you’re looking for a way to unlock files after a ransomware attack, you might find the solution you need in this list of Avast ransomware decryption tools.